 Female Citizens as well as persons liable for military service may volunteer for a kind of military service called "training service," in order to prepare them for a career as an officer, a non-commissioned officer or a member of a unit of the Forces for International Operations.
-The period of this service is basically limited to twelve months, but may be extended by another six months, if military interests so require.
+The period of this service can range between a minimum of twelve months up to four years.
+If imperative military interests so require and upon the written consent of the person concerned, this training service may be extended by a period of up to two years.
 Personnel applying for this service have to pass an aptitude test including a special medical check-up, a psychological screening and a physical fitness test conducted by the Armed Forces Personnel Agency.
 Call-up of these personnel is similar to compulsory military service, procedures for the subsequent different employments are numerous and varying.